amshekar/gpt-pilot/README.md

 ### GPT Prompt

-//write efficient code to write 100 TB  volumes of records from excel  to database using c# chat gpt
+//write efficient code to write 100 GB  volumes of records from excel  to database using c# chat gpt
   ```
   using System;
 using System.Data;